loig/go2020/README.md

 # go2020
-A game for Game Off 2020
+A game for Game Off 2020, based on the Ebiten library.

-# Requirements